 Do giant pinnacle mountains swirled with mist come to mind when you think of China?
 Maybe not — you probably are thinking of busy cities and the Great Wall.
 China has that too, but so much more; you can wander mountain villages, bridge jump in tropical rivers, and lounge on the beach, all in the same country (there is so much to see).

-Come spend a semester there as a volunteer and see it all.
 See what volunteering in China is all about.

 One place you cannot miss is Zhangjiajie but it would be helpful to know a few things before you go.